Tijana94/master-rad/README.md

-# Developing of ANN model and the optimization of technological process of drinking water preparation using PSO alghoritm
+# Developing of ANN model and the optimization of technological process of drinking water preparation using PSO algorithm